dfannin/grotor/README.md

 <img src="./img/grotor.png" height="200">
 ---
 ## Description
 grotor is a graphical user interface for the hamlib antenna rotor control program [rotctl](http://hamlib.sourceforge.net/manuals/hamlib.html#rotctl).
 It provides display of the current azimuth (text and graphic), and provides buttons for controlling the antenna rotor.
+This software also works well with [K3NG antenna rotor controller software] (https://blog.radioartisan.com/yaesu-rotator-computer-serial-interface/).

 This a beta release of grotor, so the options and configration settings are limited.
 Future releases will provide the ability to configure grotor/rotctl, as well as adding elevation display and control.